saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#homepagecollectionupdate">HomepageCollectionUpdate</a></td>
 <td>

-Updates homepage collection of the shop
+Updates homepage collection of the shop.

 </td>
 </tr>